celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 - Converts `DataRoot` into the [`shard.Key`](<https://github.com/filecoin-project/dagstore/blob/master/shard/key.go#L12>
 - Removes respective `Mount` and `Shard` from `DAGStore`
-  - `DAGStore` cleans up indices and `mount.Registery` itself
 - Removes `FileMount` file of CARv1 file from disk under `storepath/DataRoot` path

-NOTES:
+_NOTES:_

-- It's not necessary, but an API ergonomics/symmetry nice-to-have
+- _It's not necessary, but an API ergonomics/symmetry nice-to-have_
-- GC logic on the DAGStore has to be investigated so that Removing is correctly implemented
+- _GC logic on the DAGStore has to be investigated so that Removing is correctly implemented_

 ```go
 // Remove removes EDS from Store by given DataRoot and cleans up all the indexing.